Fortunately, there are Ritalin rehab centers and addiction treatment programs that can help.

 No one program is right for everyone.
 Thorough research of Ritalin rehab centers is important to determine which treatment program can best suit your needs.

 There is hope for Ritalin addiction.
 Many people have entered lasting recovery after making the call to a rehab facility.
-Please call 1-888-341-7785 Who Answers? today to speak to a treatment support specialist about a Ritalin rehab program that is right for you.

 - National Institute on Drug Abuse.
 (2014).
 Stimulant ADHD medications: Methylphenidate and amphetamines.